Bucky24/node-php/README.md

 * For files, the system can recognize the following content types:
     * application/octet-stream"
     * text/csv
+* The server provides the `getallheaders` function, but it is experimental and may return unexpected data.

 The module only sets the following properties: